Prapthi564/AIW-Azure-Virtual-Desktop/10-Security Modules.md

     ![ws name.](media/ex4t2s2.png)

 ## Exercise 3: Screen Capture Protection

+In this exercise, you will enable and validate Screen Capture Protection for Azure Virtual Desktop by switching the host pool to a validation environment, connecting through the Remote Desktop client, installing and applying AVD Group Policy templates, configuring the Screen Capture Protection policy and registry settings, and finally confirming the feature by capturing a screenshot that shows the session desktop blacked out.

 1. Return to the Azure portal in your browser inside the **JumpVM**, search for **host pools** and click on **Host pools** from the search result.